moodle/devdocs/docs/apis/subsystems/external/writing-a-service.md

                     default: false,
                     allownull: false
                 ),
                 // ALL GOOD!!
-We have nested the params in a external_single_structure.
+We have nested the params in an external_single_structure.
+                'icingsugar' => new external_value(
+                    PARAM_BOOL,
-                'icingsugar' => new external_value(PARAM_BOOL, 'if biscuit has icing sugar on top', VALUE_OPTIONAL), ]),
+                    'if biscuit has icing sugar on top', VALUE_OPTIONAL
+                ),
+        ]),
     ]);
 }